nmbr73/Shaderfuse/README.md

 Shadertoys
 ==========

-DCTL Shader Fuses for use within DaVinci Resolve's Fusion page (aka DaFusion).
-These are based on WebGL shaders realeased on [Shadertoy.com](https://www.shadertoy.com/) with a license that allows for porting (see each fuse's source code for the respective license information); please note that neither we are related to Shadertoy.com, nor is this an official Shadertoy.com repository; but we are definitely huge fans of this amazing website!
+DCTL Shader Fuses for use within DaVinci Resolve's Fusion page (aka "DaFusion").
+These are based on WebGL shaders released on [Shadertoy.com](https://www.shadertoy.com/) with a license that allows for porting (see each Fuse's source code for the respective license information); please note that neither we are related to Shadertoy.com, nor is this an official Shadertoy.com repository; but we are obviously and definitely huge fans of this amazing website!

-Furthermore must be mentioned that this repository is only a playground and incubator to develop such Fuses and to exchange the experiences and solutions.
-If you are searching for production ready extensions to really use for your day to day work, then the [Reactor](https://www.steakunderwater.com/wesuckless/viewtopic.php?f=32&t=1814) is the right place for you.
+Furthermore must be mentioned that this repository is only a an incubator to develop such Fuses and to exchange on experiences, approaches and solutions.
+If you are searching for production ready extensions to really use for your day to day work, then the [Reactor](https://www.steakunderwater.com/wesuckless/viewtopic.php?f=32&t=1814) is the right and de facto go to place for you.
 As soon as an implementation in this repo achieves an appropriate maturity we will suggest it for inclusion into the Reactor - thereby Reactor is the one and only source for the outcomes and stable versions of our experiments.
-You should find the stable Fuses in reactor under the same name but without the annoying '`ST_`' prefixes (ST has nothing to do with Shadertoy - it is ST for STaging, Some Trash, Sharder Test, or whatever).
+You should find the stable Fuses in Reactor under the same name but without any of the annoying '`ST_`', '`BETA_`', whatsoever prefixes.

 Background
 ----------

-This code is mainly based on the work of **Chris Ridings** and his *[Guide to Writing Fuses for Resolve/fusion](https://www.chrisridings.com/guide-to-writing-fuses-for-resolve-fusion-part-1/)* and the [FragmentShader.fuse](https://www.chrisridings.com/wp-content/uploads/2020/05/FragmentShader.fuse) from his *[Davinci Resolve Page Curl Transition](https://www.chrisridings.com/page-curl/)* article; **Bryan Ray**, who did a whole series of Blog posts on *[OpenCL Fuses](http://www.bryanray.name/wordpress/opencl-fuses-index/)*; **JiPi**, who did an excelent post on how to *[Convert a Shadertoy WebGL Code to DCTL](https://www.steakunderwater.com/wesuckless/viewtopic.php?f=17&t=4460)* accompanied by a (German) [DCTL Tutorial](https://youtu.be/dbrPWRldmbs) Video and who last but not least was very patient in helping me and answering my questions.
-As an introduction and if you want to know more about shaders in general, I highly recommend to have a look at *[The Book of Shaders](https://thebookofshaders.com)*.
+This code is mainly based on the work of **Chris Ridings** and his *[Guide to Writing Fuses for Resolve/fusion](https://www.chrisridings.com/guide-to-writing-fuses-for-resolve-fusion-part-1/)* and the [FragmentShader.fuse](https://www.chrisridings.com/wp-content/uploads/2020/05/FragmentShader.fuse) from his *[Davinci Resolve Page Curl Transition](https://www.chrisridings.com/page-curl/)* article; **Bryan Ray**, who did a whole series of Blog posts on *[OpenCL Fuses](http://www.bryanray.name/wordpress/opencl-fuses-index/)*; **JiPi**, who did an excelent post on how to *[Convert a Shadertoy WebGL Code to DCTL](https://www.steakunderwater.com/wesuckless/viewtopic.php?f=17&t=4460)* accompanied by a (German) [DCTL Tutorial](https://youtu.be/dbrPWRldmbs) Video.
+As an introduction and if you want to know more about shaders in general, look into *[The Book of Shaders](https://thebookofshaders.com)* is highly recommended.
+Last but not least the [We Suck Less](https://www.steakunderwater.com/wesuckless/index.php) Forum is again the place where you find tons of information and all the experts.

 See also the [Conversions](Conversions.md) (under construction) file for some more details on how to port GLSL to DCTL.